THOMASELOVE/432-classes-2024/class08/README.md

 ## And, finally...

 Tickets to some performances of [Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, are still available.
 If you'd like to go, please visit <https://www.hudsonplayers.com/>.
 There are a few seats left for the evening shows on February 16 and 17, and reasonable availability on February 23 and 24.
+All other performances are sold out.
 If you're coming to the show, hang around in the lobby afterwards for a few moments to meet the cast, if you like!